-Anchorage in relation to vessels, means a place (enclosed or otherwise)
+anchorage in relation to vessels, means a place (enclosed or otherwise)

-used for the anchoring of vessels to the bed of waters, whether the place is reserved for such purposes by the means of an anchor, cable or other device, that is normally removed with the vessel when it leaves the anchorage.
+used for the anchoring of vessels to the bed of waters, whether the place is reserved for such purposes by the Council or not.

+anchoring means the securing of a vessel to the bed of waters by means of an anchor, cable or other device, that is normally removed with the vessel when it leaves the anchorage.